salsify/avromatic/README.md

 end
 ```

-`Virtus` attributes are added for each field in the Avro schema
+Generated models include attributes for each field in the Avro schema
 including any default values defined in the schema. `ActiveModel` validations
-are used to define validations on certain types of fields ([see below](#validations)).
+are used to define validations for the presence of required fields ([see below](#validations)).

 A model may be defined with both a key and a value schema: